 Western Canada Select (WCS) heavy crude’s discount to the benchmark West Texas Intermediate (WTI) tightened on Friday.

-WCS for June delivery in Hardisty, Alberta, traded between $14.15 and $14.10 a barrel under the benchmark, according to brokerage CalRock.
-On Thursday it settled at $14.30 a barrel under WTI.
+WCS for June delivery in Hardisty, Alberta, narrowed to $12.80 a barrel under the benchmark, according to brokerage CalRock.
+On Wednesday the Canadian heavy benchmark ended at $13.10 a barrel under WTI.